-When you are in Firebaugh, you'll notice that it is more blue-collar than most other communities in America.
-56.00% of Firebaugh’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Firebaugh is generally considered to be a blue-collar town.
+56.83% of the Firebaugh workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Firebaugh is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
-There are especially a lot of people living in Firebaugh who work in farm management occupations (33.62%), management occupations (8.61%), and office and administrative support (8.31%).
+There are especially a lot of people living in Firebaugh who work in farm management occupations (32.77%), office and administrative support (8.14%), and management occupations (7.19%).

-Firebaugh is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Firebaugh doesn't have a public transportation system that people use for their commute.

-Firebaugh is a very ethnically-diverse city.
+Firebaugh is an extremely ethnically-diverse city.
 The people who call Firebaugh home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Firebaugh, accounting for 91.35% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Firebaugh residents report their race to be White, followed by Native American.
+People of Hispanic or Latino origin are the most prevalent group in Firebaugh, accounting for 92.90% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Firebaugh residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Firebaugh include German, Irish, Danish, and Portuguese.